Publications (by topic)

 Privacy

-Marianne Aubin Le Quéré, Madiha Zarah Choksi, Travis Lloyd, Ruojia Tao, James Grimmelmann, and Mor Naaman, Under the (Neighbor)hood: Hyperlocal Surveillance on Nextdoor, ACM Conference on Human Factors in Comp.
-Sys.
-(CHI) (forthcoming 2024)
+Madiha Zarah Choksi, Marianne Aubin Le Quéré, Travis Lloyd, Ruojia Tao, James Grimmelmann, and Mor Naaman, Under the (Neighbor)hood: Hyperlocal Surveillance on Nextdoor, ACM Conference on Human Factors in Computing Systems (CHI) (2024)

 Also at International Communication Association (ICA) 2024